fsainas/contracts-verification-benchmark/README.md

 - `Makefile`: to run solcmc experiments and manage contracts building.
 - Property files.

-Property files adhere to the following naming conventions:
-`p<property_number>.sol` or `p<property_number>_v<version_number>.sol` if the
-property is associated with a specific contract version.
-The tool automatically handles the matching of properties and versions.

 An example of a property file:

 ```